SuryakantKulkarni/100-Days-Of-DevOps-KodeKloud-Challenge-Series/Tasks/Day-66.md

 kubectl apply -f /tmp/mysql-deployment.yml
 ```
 #### Explanation:
-The `kubectl apply -f` command reads the YAML file and apply the complete MySQL configuration to the Kubernetes cluster.
+The `kubectl apply -f` command reads the YAML file and applies the complete MySQL configuration to the Kubernetes cluster.
 It ensures that the cluster state matches the configuration in the file.
 We run this to deploy MySQL.

 ### Step 4: Verify Deployment
 ```bash
 kubectl get deployments
 ```
 #### Explanation:
-The `kubectl get deployment` command check that the MySQL deployment was created successfully and has the desired number of replicas available.
+The `kubectl get deployments` command checks that the MySQL deployment was created successfully and has the desired number of replicas available.

 ### Step 5: Verify Pods
 ```bash
 kubectl get pods
 ```
 #### Explanation:
-The `kubectl get pods` command lists the pods created by the deployment.
+The `kubectl get pods` command lists all the pods created by the deployment.
 We run this to ensure the MySQL pod is in Running state with readiness 1/1.

 ### Step 6: Verify PV & PVC
 ```bash